mirzawaqasahmed/f5-big-iq-lab/docs/class10/module2/lab1.rst

 * Server Object
 * Listener

-In this lab, we will create necessary objects for a DNS Sync Group
+In this lab, we will create necessary objects for a DNS Sync Group test

 Data Center setup
 ******************